X-Hacker0/Duck-Zain-CTF-Writeup/README.md

 At first I used "file , strings and exiftool" Commands ,  but I didn't get a result, so I thought about the name of the attached file in the challenge and searched for it, and I knew that this file is a USB Rubbery Ducky

 After searching, I found this useful <a href="https://www.ducktoolkit.com/decode">site</a> to decrypt the file :
-After decrypting this file, we got this file with the name : "duckeycode.txt" , And it contains this command :
+After decrypting this file, we got a file with the name : "duckeycode.txt" , And it contains this command :

 ![image](https://user-images.githubusercontent.com/95540609/159368522-2be901da-4e23-4b64-be2e-2704f38944a9.png)